robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 we want to check frequencies in a range between 10 and 50 samplePerPeriod.
 To have nice resolution lets compute 160 frequency bins.
 This means that frequency bins will be separated by 0.25 samplePerPeriod (50-10/160=0.25).
 Output of Discrete Fourier Transform gives values that varies a lot.
 Some bins could have value 0.1 since other could have 0.000001.
-In order to see all variety of values vertical axis is showed in decibels.
+In order to see all variety of values vertical axis is showed in [decibels](https://en.wikipedia.org/wiki/Decibel).
 0.1 will be showed as -10 decibels and 0.000001 will be showed as -60 decibels.

 >Decibel goes down to negative value. -60 decibels means much weaker signal than for example -5 decibels.

 >All frequency charts have higher frequencies on the right side and lower frequencies on the left side.
 In our case
->lower samplePerPeriod means value higher frequency because sine have less samples in a period - it's more packed
+>lower samplePerPeriod value means higher frequency because sine have less samples in a period - it's more packed
 >so frequency is higher.
 That is the reason why we need to put highest samplePerPeriod value on the left and end
 >with lowest samplePerPeriod on the right.